willwin4sure/CSC_630_Data_Visualization/portfolio.md

 *Tools used:* `d3.js`

-To be added when I switch to HTML file so the interactive JS will work.
-Check out the [source here](https://github.com/willwin4sure/CSC_630_Data_Visualization/blob/main/code/06_experimental.html).
+Interactivity will be added when I switch to an HTML file so the JavaScript will work.
+Each time you click the button, new data is generated so you get a different bar chart every time.
 Here are some screenshots for now:

 <p align="center">
     <img src="creations/06_experimental-uniform.png" width="400">